Kids and the flu: What to do

 - Do not give children aspirin (acetylsalicylic acid).
 This can cause a rare but serious illness called Reye's syndrome.
 Read ingredient labels on over-the-counter medications with care to make sure they do not contain aspirin.

-- To safely treat children under age 2, try using a suction bulb to help clear mucus and a cool mist humidifier to make breathing easier.
+- To safely treat children under age 2, try using a suction bulb to help clear mucus if your child tolerates it, or a cool mist humidifier to make breathing easier.
 A humidifier can be placed next to a child’s bed at night in order to ease congestion and help with sleep.

 - Do not give children younger than age 4 over-the-counter cold medicines without talking to a healthcare provider.